Experience is not what happens to you: it’s what you do with what happens to you. – Aldous Huxley

-The experience of a proud parent with 5 adult children means little if they’re all in prison and hate their Mom and Dad.
+In the working world, a resume for someone who worked at a company for ten years, even a fancy one, ensures only that they learned how not to get fired.
+Maybe they slept with the boss, or were the low performer others kept around so they’d look good.
+The quantity of their experience alone promises little.
+The experience of a proud parent with 5 adult children many mean little about their parenting skills if they’re all in prison and hate their Mom and Dad.
 A VP at a Fortune 500 corporation whose division succeeded in spite of their incompetence, has a deceptive track record that does not tell you the important parts of the story.

 Many on this planet go through life being mediocre at most things they do – it’s not a shortage of experience that’s the problem.
 Sometimes someone who is smart, honest and motivated but has no experience at all, will perform better than someone with a superficially impressive career we can only judge from the most biased source possible: their own opinion.